The Future of Work

 THE FUTURE OF WORK

-In this article, we go through the future of work, through 4 prisms: industry and manufacturing; automation, AI, and robotics; business and value chains; and work and income.
+In this article, we examine the future of work through four prisms: industry and manufacturing; automation, AI, and robotics; business and value chains; and work and income.

-When talking about the future of work, our heads usually turn to the more obvious – how AI, automation, and technology in general, will change the nature of office work.
+When discussing the future of work, our thoughts usually turn to the more obvious – how AI, automation, and technology in general will change the nature of office work.

 However, there’s more to it than this.
 We choose to start with industry and manufacturing, a segment going through profound changes, and not always related to technology.